 - 1895・The Treaty of Shimonoseki is concluded between the Manchu Empire and the Empire of Japan.
 Taiwan becomes Japan’s first major overseas colony.

 - In May, the independent Republic of Formosa is declared in Taiwan in opposition to Japanese rule.
-Taiwan is administered by the Republic of Formosa until the republic’s destruction by Japanese forces in October.
+Taiwan is administered by the republic until its destruction by Japanese forces in October.

 - 1905・Taiwan’s economy achieves self-sufficiency and no longer requires Japanese financial subsidies.